dmytro-demchyna/schema-keeper/README.md

 Stored procedure    | public         | auth(hash bigint)                        | ./public/functions/auth(int8).sql
 View                | booking        | tariffs                                  | ./booking/views/tariffs.txt

-As can be seen from the table above, the path to the file stores information about the type, scheme and name of the object.
+The file path stores information about the type, scheme and name of the object.
 This approach makes easier navigation through the dump, as well as code review of changes.

-File content is a textual representation of the structure of the specific database object.
-For example, the contents of a file for stored procedure will be it's complete definition, starting with the `CREATE OR REPLACE FUNCTION` block.

 ### verify